ColonelAVP/deploy-todoapp/README.md

 ✅ Check the deployed link [here](https://avptodolistapp.pythonanywhere.com/)

 ## ⭕ Intoduction:
-In this project we will develop a TODO List Application.
-The Backend is developed in Django.
-And deployed on Python Anywhere platform.
+In this project, We will develop an End-to-End Todo List Application using Django Framework for Backend and HTML/CSS for Frontend.
+The Application has User Validation, Create, Update, Delete, Retrieve operations and also a Deadline Feature which user can set a due date for a particular task.
+The application is deployed on Python Anywhere Platform.

 ## ⭕ Concepts:
 * API Development